yogykwan/ArgonAssault/README.md

 # ArgonAssault
 This is a 3D rail shooter inspired by such classics as Star Fox 64 and Panzer Dragoon.

-This is the forth section of the [Complete Unity Developer 2.0 course](https://www.udemy.com/unitycourse2).
+This is the fourth section of the [Complete Unity Developer 2.0 course](https://www.udemy.com/unitycourse2).

 ## Game Design